 We are interested in the mechanisms and impacts of gender match effects specifically in China, particularly for its student- and teacher- random assignment policy.
-Research has found significant differences in perceived ability to succeed by gender in subjects like math (Tsui, 2007), with boys exhibiting significantly higher growth mindsets and self efficacy than girls (Su et al., 2021).
+Research has found significant differences in perceived ability to succeed by gender in subjects like math (Tsui, 2007), with boys exhibiting significantly higher growth mindsets and self-efficacy than girls (Su et al., 2021).
 However, there are gaps in understanding how achievement and ability are influenced by teachers – the role models in the classroom.
 Both Xu and Li (2018) and Gong et al. (2018) explore the causal impact of teacher gender match on student learning by leveraging the unique policy change in China that forced teacher-student random assignment in 2006.
-Using either school- and school-by-grade level fixed effects models, authors find significant effects of having a female subject teacher (English, math and Chinese) for girls but not for boys.
+Using either school- and school-by-grade level fixed effects models, the authors report significant effects of having a female subject teacher (English, math and Chinese) for girls but not for boys.

-With these differences in results in research, Eble & Hu (2020) attempts to disentangle the active and passive mechanisms at play in the student-teacher gender match by building on identity theory, which Dee (2005) notably explores.
-Their results support the role-modeling theory, confirming that “the intersection of a child’s beliefs about themself and societal beliefs about ability by gender” importantly predicts incidence and size of teacher-student gender match effects (p.
+With these differences in results in research, Eble and Hu (2020) attempt to disentangle the active and passive mechanisms at play in the student-teacher gender match by building on identity theory, which Dee (2005) notably explores.
+Their results support the role-modeling theory, confirming that “the intersection of a child’s beliefs about themself and societal beliefs about ability by gender” importantly predict incidence and size of teacher-student gender match effects (p.
 16).
 Thus, the student gender gap, teacher gender impact, and gender-match effects are important to disentangle in both research and policy.

 Policy Context

-This study is possible due to a unique policy change in China.
+Our current study is made possible due to a unique policy change in China.
 In 2006, in an effort to prioritize education equality, the Compulsory Education Law disallowed the sorting of students to teachers based on student academic performance at elementary (grades 1-6) and middle school (grades 7-9) levels.
-In order to comply, many local education departments create either random or stratified homerooms of students in schools, standardizing and the number of teacher groups, then randomly assigning teacher groups to student homerooms.
-This random assignment is crucial to our identification strategies and will be discussed in further detail in the Methods section.
+To comply, many local education departments created either random or stratified homerooms of students in schools, standardizing the number of teacher groups, then randomly assigning teacher groups to student homerooms.
+This random assignment is crucial to our identification strategies and will be discussed in further detail in the Method section.

-Unlike the US, China uses a homeroom-based school system (similar to France, Germany, India, Japan, Netherlands, Russia, and South Korea), where students are grouped into homerooms, put on a shared homeroom schedule, and assigned a group of subject teachers who rotate to the homeroom to teach.
-Throughout all years in which they attend the same school, students typically remain grouped with the same homeroom cohort and their core content teachers are encouraged to follow the homeroom rising up grades.
-This school system, compared to the one in the US where student tracking and selecting to teachers are common, makes the random teacher-student assignment more feasible and manageable in terms of both school practice and policy regulation – minimizing differential peer effects.
-This allows us to methodologically isolate the teacher-student relationship from other observed and unobserved confounding factors and unbiasedly answer the research questions for this paper.
+Unlike the U.S., China uses a homeroom-based school system (similar to France, Germany, India, Japan, Netherlands, Russia, and South Korea), where students are grouped into homerooms, put on a shared homeroom schedule, and assigned a group of subject teachers who rotate to the homeroom to teach.
+Throughout all years in which they attend the same school, students typically remain grouped with the same homeroom cohort, and their core content teachers are encouraged to follow the homeroom as they matriculate through the grades.
+This school system, compared to the one in the U.S. where student tracking and selecting to teachers are common, makes the random teacher-student assignment more feasible and manageable in terms of both school practice and policy regulation – minimizing differential peer effects.
+This structure allows us to methodologically isolate the teacher-student relationship from other observed and unobserved confounding factors and answer the research questions for this paper while limiting bias.